apache/mesos/docs/fetcher.md

 For example, the value of the `http_proxy` environment variable would be used as the proxy for fetching http contents, while `https_proxy` would be used for fetching https contents.
-Pay attention that the name must be in all lower case.
+Pay attention that these variable names must be entirely in lower case.

 The value of the proxy variable is of the format `[protocol://][user:password@]machine[:port]`, where `protocol` can be one of